 Your safety is our top priority.
-In an emergency, dial 911 or seek a nearby emergency phone (throughout campus).
+In an emergency, dial 911.
 Report any crimes or suspicious people to 801-585-COPS; this number will get you to a dispatch officer at the University of Utah Department of Public Safety (DPS; dps.utah.edu).
 If at any time, you would like to be escorted by a security officer to or from areas on campus, DPS will help - just give a call.